Switch to natural gas

 at no charge.
 This distance is measured from the gas meter to the property line,

 following the path the pipe takes through the ground.
 Depending on the meter location we

 may not be able to take the most direct route.

 If the installed pipe is longer than 30 metres, the excess length will

-be charged at a rate of $45 (plus HST) per metre.
+be charged at a rate of $45 per metre (plus HST).
 There is also a one-time

 Replacement Charges (if applicable)

-Properties previously serviced by Union Gas where the natural gas service line has been abandoned are subject to Replacement Charges of $80 (plus HST) per metre.
+Properties that were previously serviced by Union Gas where the natural gas service line has been abandoned are subject to Replacement Charges of $80 per metre (plus HST).